-As it has begun rolling out those changes to Chrome Canary users with a plan to enable it for all users before the end of 2020, it’s a good time to look at what features browsers have to protect your privacy and security online — maybe even re-evaluating your browser of choice.
+Whichever browser you use, it may be a good time to look at what features browsers have to protect your privacy and security online — maybe even re-evaluating your browser of choice.

 The browser you use has a real impact on your safety online: alongside advertisers tracking your online activity, there are also adversaries who may try to exploit bugs in your browser in order to compromise your entire system (regardless of which browser you do choose, it’s always important to ensure you have the latest update).

-There are quite a few different options across various operating systems and devices, so it can be difficult to determine which one is right for you.
+There are quite a few options across various operating systems and devices, so it can be difficult to determine which one is right for you.
 We’re looking for browsers that provide good network security, protect your privacy, and maintain the user experience you expect.
+Note we are only looking at browsers that will work on all major platforms, and not those that require a specific platform, such as Apple's Safari.

 Platforms: Windows, Mac, Linux, Android